 Fitbit also saw a 3.1 percent decline in shipments from the year-ago quarter, hitting 3.5 million units, thanks largely to sales of its Versa smartwatch.
 In fourth place, Huawei jumped over 20 percent to 1.9 million units.

-While Samsung fared rather poorly, on the other hand, experiencing the largest year-over-year decline since Gartner began tracking smartphone sales globally.
+While Samsung fared rather poorly, on the other hand, experienced the largest year-over-year decline since Gartner began tracking smartphone sales globally.
 It managed to close some of the gaps with Huawei and stretched its lead past other contenders, capturing the fifth position for the quarter.
 The company launched its next-generation smartwatch, the Galaxy Watch, marking the first time that a wearable device moved away from its traditional “Gear” moniker to the “Galaxy” sub-brand, said IDC.